 ESL clinical experience equal to 100 clock hours or three months teaching experience with ESL students must be documented.

 Educators who wish to advance their knowledge and performance in teaching reading in order to serve as Title I Reading teachers or Reading/Literacy Coaches and hold valid teaching certificates (i.e., preschool to grade 12) may choose to complete the Graduate Certificate in Reading Instruction.
 The courses required within the M.S.
 Ed. in Curriculum and Instruction Reading Area of Emphasis and the Certificate in Reading Instruction have been aligned with the Reading Teacher Standards as outlined by the State of Illinois.
 Therefore, these graduate courses in reading may be applied toward the requirements for the Reading Teacher Endorsement in Illinois.

 Reading teachers are responsible for teaching reading to students and providing technical assistance or professional development.
 The endorsement can be obtained on an early childhood, elementary, secondary or special certificate.
 The general requirements include passing the reading teacher content area test and completing a minimum of 24 semester hours in reading, including a practicum, in the following six areas:

 Post-baccalaureate students seeking a teaching certificate through any of EIU's state approved certification programs must meet the full intent of the respective programs.
 All previous course work, either graduate or undergraduate, will be evaluated in terms of current requirements.
 This will include general education, a major, and the professional education requirements.
-To initiate the transcript evaluation process, contact Bonnie Wilson in the College of Education and Professional Studies.
+To initiate the transcript evaluation process, contact Stephen Lucas in the College of Education and Professional Studies.

 Stephen E. Lucas, Ph.D.